rust-lang/rustfmt/Configurations.md

 ## `reorder_imports_opinionated`

-Reorder imports, creating three groups for:
+Discard existing import groups, and create three groups for:
-- `std`, `core` and `alloc`,
+1. `std`, `core` and `alloc`,
-- external crates
+2. external crates,
-- this module.
+3. this module.

 Within each group, imports are sorted as with `reorder_imports`.